raul23/pyebooktools/README.rst

-The most important global option that affects the ``split`` subcommand is ``--ome`` which sets the extension of the additional metadata file that is saved next to each newly renamed file (found in `Options related to the input and output files`_)
+The most important global option that affects the ``split`` subcommand is ``--ome`` which sets the extension of the additional metadata file that is saved next to ebook file (found in `Options related to the input and output files`_)

 Options
 """""""